Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The same is true for your dog and all other animals.
 All dogs will receive one set of DNA from each parent.
 Breeders use this information to their advantage by breeding dogs based on the genes they carry.

-Dominant vs Recessive Genes
+Dominant vs. Recessive Genes

 Often, breeders selectively breed dogs with particular dominant and recessive traits in mind.
 For example, two dogs with the same recessive trait will likely be bred if that trait is desirable.
-Breeding two dogs with recessive traits makes the offspring more likely to demonstrate the same trait.
+Breeding two dogs with recessive traits makes the offspring more likely to express the same trait.
 If the trait is mixed with a dominant trait, the recessive one will be overshadowed.

-Control the Parents to Control the Outcomes
+Choose the Parents to Control the Outcomes

 german shepherd dogs sitting on grass